xLightsSequencer/xLights/README.txt

    -- enh (keith)   All multiple model delete on layout tab.
 Only prompt to confirm if sequence is open with effects on that model
-   -- enh (keith)   Add support for xschedule web API using web sockets -- enh (keith)   Let user decide if background playlist should play if nothing else is playing -- enh (billy)   Enhance scheduler web interface.
+   -- enh (keith)   Add support for xschedule web API using web sockets -- enh (keith)   Let user decide if background playlist should play if nothing else is playing -- enh (keith)   Add spatial color curve to shimmer effect -- enh (keith)   Add new implementation of shimmer effect algorithm which is more controllable and predicatable.
+The old algorithm is also available.
+   -- enh (billy)   Enhance scheduler web interface.
 More functionality.
 More responsive.
 2017.6  Feb 27, 2017
    -- bug (dkulp)   Fix xScheduler logging on OSX